-- Pack healthy and safe training treats for your dog.
-Sharing your apple brat, hamburger, donuts, or other goodies could cause irritation of the pancreas or gastrointestinal tract.
+Bring your pet their own treats.
+Do NOT share your apple brat, hamburger, donuts, or other goodies – these foods could cause irritation of the pancreas or gastrointestinal tract.

-There may be poop from other animals around that could cause gastrointestinal parasites.
+There may be poop on the ground from other animals around that could cause gastrointestinal parasites.
 Another concern is if your dog eats a rotten apple.
 This could cause gastrointestinal upset or even make your dog display drunken behavior that will call for a trip to the local animal emergency hospital.
 Spoiled apples could really sour the fun.

-- diseases that are not always immediately apparent or easily cured.
+We often think of flea and tick season as “summer months” but it is actually April to November.
+Fleas can transmit tapeworms.
+Ticks spread many nasty diseases that are not always immediately apparent or easily cured.
 Those tiny little parasites can cause very big problems so speak to your family veterinarian right away if your pet isn’t on flea and tick preventatives.

 While a bee sting may be difficult to prevent, you can use extra caution and watch your dog carefully while around food stands and garbage cans.
 If your dog does get stung, contact your vet or an animal emergency clinic right away.
 Just as in people, an allergic reaction to a bee sting can be very mild, or it can be life-threatening, so it’s best to be on the safe side.

-- Check the weather!
 Fall storms can come quickly, and many dogs are terrified of thunderstorms due to the loud, sudden noises!
 If a storm is expected, it’s probably better to plan a trip to the apple orchard with your dog on a sunnier day.